Rosie O’Donnell Advises Melania To Divorce Donald Trump And Flee With Her Son

 — Red T Raccoon (@RedTRaccoon) March 30, 2017

-The November 21 tweet by the former The View host sparked speculation online, with may Twitter users elaborating further on what they thought were signs that Barron Trump had autism.
+The November 21 tweet by the former The View host sparked speculation online, with many Twitter users elaborating further on what they thought were signs that Barron Trump had autism.
 The video showed Barron, yawning and then clapping mechanically, looking bored.

 But despite the barrage of criticism that followed her tweet, O’Donnell continued to defend her views.